h4ck4u/AdStrike/docs/ADSTRIKE_AND_AGENT_GUIDE.md

 AdStrike is a terminal-based Active Directory attack framework for authorised security testing.
 It wraps common AD offensive workflows into a shared session model so operators can move from discovery to exploitation without manually copying credentials, hashes, tickets, target data, and findings between tools.

-The framework has two operating modes:
+The framework has three operating modes:

 - Interactive modules: the operator chooses a numbered module from the menu and drives the workflow manually.
-- AdStrike Agent: an AI-assisted orchestrator that chooses and chains framework tools based on current evidence.
+- AdStrike Agent: an AI-assisted orchestrator that chooses and chains framework tools based on current evidence (Ollama local model, or Claude via `ANTHROPIC_API_KEY`).
+- MCP server (no API key): AdStrike runs no LLM of its own and instead exposes its tools over the Model Context Protocol, so an MCP host you already use (Claude Code, Cursor, Claude Desktop) drives the engagement with its own subscription.
+See section 30.
+Full walkthrough: [docs/mcp.md](mcp.md).

 The tool is designed for lab and engagement work where many target environments differ.
 It should not assume one specific machine, one specific domain, one hard-coded gMSA name, or one fixed exploitation chain.
 Instead it tracks evidence, validates prerequisites, and pivots when a path fails.